syncfusion-content/wpf-docs/wpf/TabNavigationControl/Getting-Started.md

-> Note: Support for Skins is provided only in Silverlight and not in WPF.
+N> Support for Skins is provided only in Silverlight and not in WPF.

 ## Adding Tab Navigation Control to an Application